sindresorhus/got/advanced-creation.md

 Example: [gh-got](https://github.com/sindresorhus/gh-got/blob/master/index.js)

 Configure a new `got` instance with the provided settings.
-You can access the settings through `got.defaults`.<br>
+You can access the resolved options with the `.defaults` property on the instance.

 **Note:** In contrast to `got.extend()`, this method has no defaults.

 ##### [options](readme.md#options)